 Minerals are made of atoms.
-The simplest way to represent an atom is a nucleus composed of protons and neutrons surrounded by electrons occupying different orbits or shells.
-There is a specific number of electrons that can occupy each shells.
+The simplest representation of an atom is a nucleus composed of protons and neutrons surrounded by electrons occupying different orbits, or shells.
+There are a specific number of electrons that can occupy each orbit.
 Since atoms are electrically neutral, the number of protons in the nucleus is equal to the number of electrons.
-Each element is characterized by a specific number of proton(s)/electron(s) called the atomic number: H (1), C (6), N (7), O (8).
+Each element is characterized by a specific number of proton(s)/electron(s) called the atomic number, e.g. H (1), C (6), N (7), and O (8).
 Atoms of a given element characterized by different numbers of neutrons are different isotopes of that element.
-For example, the notation for an isotope of carbon that has 6 protons and 6 neutrons is carbon-12 or C. Two other isotopes of carbon are C (6 protons and 7 neutrons) and C (6 protons and 8 neutrons).
-There are two types of isotopes: stable isotopes over time while emitting radiations.
-For example, C is radioactive and decays into the stable isotope N.
+For example, the notation for an isotope of carbon that has 6 protons and 6 neutrons is carbon-12, or 12C.
+Two other isotopes of carbon are 13C (6 protons and 7 neutrons) and 14C (6 protons and 8 neutrons).
+There are two types of isotopes: stable isotopes and radioactive isotopes (or radioisotopes).
+The latter decays into stable or radioactive isotopes over time while emitting radiations.
+For example, 14C is radioactive and decays into the stable isotope 14N.

 Since a neutron has a certain mass, different isotopes of a same element have a different mass.

 The mass of an atom can be approximated to the sum of masses of the protons and neutrons in the nucleus.
-By convention, the mass of the isotope of carbon C (6 protons and 6 neutrons) is 12 atomic mass units.
-The atomic mass of an isotope is the sum of the number of protons and neutrons in the nucleus.
-The atomic mass of an element depends on the relative abundances of its isotopes (e.g. the atomic mass of carbon is 12.011 because C is by far the most abundant isotope of carbon, i.e. 98.9% of all carbon).
+By convention, the mass of the isotope of carbon 12C (6 protons and 6 neutrons) is 12 atomic mass units.
+The atomic mass of an isotope is the sum of the number of protons and neutrons forming the nucleus.
+The atomic mass of an element depends on the relative abundances of its isotopes (e.g. the atomic mass of carbon is 12.011 because 12C is by far the most abundant isotope of carbon, i.e. 98.9% of all carbon).